Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 Go to the plugin, on the *Providers* tab click on the *Add* (1) and enter the relevant data in the opened window (2).
 Click the *Preview* (3) the image, - you must be at the correct zoom and coordinates to see the image.

-For start processing for this data source, go to the *Processing* tab, fill in all fields of processing parameters, click *Start processing*.
+To start processing using this data source, go to the *Processing* tab, fill in all fields of processing parameters, click *Start processing*.

  .. figure:: _static/qgis/custom_imagery_source.png
          :alt: Custom imagery service